OlliesRepo/Quantum-Hamming-CSS-Code/README.md

 # 🧩 CSS Quantum Hamming Code [[15,7,3]] Error Correction in Qiskit

 This code demonstrates and implements the quantum Hamming CSS ECC [[15,7,3]].
-Random Pauli errors are applied to each qubit with a given probability and the corresponding corrections are performed.
+Random Pauli errors are applied to each qubit with a given probability and the appropriate corrections are performed.

 - **Circuit features**:
   - Logical state preparation
-  - Pauli noise channel
+  - Random Pauli Error
   - Syndrome extraction
   - Recovery operation
 ---